rpinarija/TravelSpotFinder/README.md

 - **Interactive Maps**: View locations on interactive maps
 - **AI-Powered Matching**: Uses advanced NLP and semantic similarity to match your preferences

+## API Used

+This project utilizes the [OpenTripMap API](https://dev.opentripmap.org/product) to fetch data about travel destinations, including descriptions, ratings, and location details.

 ## Installation

 1. Clone this repository: